 Fundamentals of Boxing

 Boxing, a combat sport renowned for its power and precision, is a martial art that requires a thorough understanding of its fundamentals.
-Let’s delve into the essential elements that make up the world of boxing:
+For centuries, boxing has been considered one of the purest forms of combat, focusing on hand strikes, defensive awareness, and ring strategy.
+Beyond the sport, boxing is also an excellent way to improve health, discipline, and mental toughness.

 Stance and Footwork